 As more states have legalized recreational and medical cannabis, the appreciation for hand-blown, original pieces from increasingly popular and well-respected glass artists has blossomed.
 Simultaneously, the growing popularity of dabbing has caused a boom in one-of-a-kind dab rig pieces.
 According to Brad Melshenker, co-author of “This Is A Pipe,” a book about the evolution of glass pipe-making and the development of dab rigs, “flower pipes switched over to oil rigs in 2009-2010, and artists really stopped making flower pipes.”

-“Heady” glass and “headies” have become synonymous with artistic pieces tailored to the consumption of concentrates.
+Heady glass and “headies” have become synonymous with artistic pieces tailored to the consumption of concentrates.
 Artists utilize advanced glassblowing techniques to create shapes ranging from a traditional looking bong to sculptural masterpieces.
-There are numerous online retailers specializing in selling dab-related products, but the rise of social media has helped to spread the art pieces that glass artists are sharing with the industry at-large.
+There are numerous online retailers specializing in selling dab pipes and dab-related products, but the rise of social media has helped to spread the art pieces that glass artists are sharing with the industry at-large.

 Dabbing has become so integral to the cannabis market that it has its own holiday.
-July 10, or 710 (“Oil” turned upside down with LCD-style numbers), has become a popular “stoner's holiday” arguably in league with 4/20.
+July 10, or 710 (“Oil” turned upside down with LCD-style numbers), has become a popular “stoner's holiday,” arguably in league with 4/20.
 Most dispensaries have 7/10 sales on concentrates and other dab products.
-Where dabbing and dab rigs once made up little more than a fringe sector of the cannabis market, they are now at the center of contemporary cannabis culture.
+Where dabbing and dab rigs once made up little more than a fringe sector of the cannabis market, they are now a prominent part of contemporary cannabis culture.

 Similarly to the wide-ranging paraphernalia associated with cannabis flower, a dab rig can be paired with numerous accessories to suit a wide variety of individual preferences.
 These are some of the essentials: